otrapersona/raspberryclock/README.md

 ## Uninstall instructions:

--Delete "clockwork" and "orange" from ~/opt/bin
+- Delete "clockwork" and "orange" from ~/opt/bin

--Delete the following lines from .bashrc
+- Delete the following lines from .bashrc

 ```bash
 if ! screen -list | grep -q "clockscreen"; then